Murdalay/bem-core/common.docs/reference/reference.en.md

 The construction `applyNext` allows us to re-start the process of templates application to the current context directly in the template body.
-The result is obtained in way as if the template, in which the construction is executed, doesn't exist.
+The result is obtained that way as if the template, in which this construction is executed, doesn't exist.
 The construction returns a value obtained by the templates' application to the current context.

 The syntax: